Apple Inc.: Finances

-Apple is the world's largest technology company by revenue, the world's largest technology company by total assets, and the world's second-largest mobile phone manufacturer after Samsung.
+As of 2024, Apple was the world's fourth-largest personal computer vendor, the largest vendor of tablet computers, and the largest vendor of mobile phones.

-In its fiscal year ending in September 2011, Apple Inc. reported a total of $108 billion in annual revenues—a significant increase from its 2010 revenues of $65 billion—and nearly $82 billion in cash reserves.
+In its fiscal year ending in September 2011, Apple reported a total of $108 billion in annual revenues—a significant increase from its 2010 revenues of $65 billion—and nearly $82 billion in cash reserves.
 On March 19, 2012, Apple announced plans for a $2.65-per-share dividend beginning in fourth quarter of 2012, per approval by their board of directors.

 The company's worldwide annual revenue in 2013 totaled $170 billion.
 In May 2013, Apple entered the top ten of the Fortune 500 list of companies for the first time, rising 11 places above its 2012 ranking to take the sixth position.
 As of 2016, Apple has around US$234 billion of cash and marketable securities, of which 90% is located outside the United States for tax purposes.

 Apple amassed 65% of all profits made by the eight largest worldwide smartphone manufacturers in quarter one of 2014, according to a report by Canaccord Genuity.
 In the first quarter of 2015, the company garnered 92% of all earnings.

 On April 30, 2017, The Wall Street Journal reported that Apple had cash reserves of $250 billion, officially confirmed by Apple as specifically $256.8 billion a few days later.

 As of 3 August 2018, Apple was the largest publicly traded corporation in the world by market capitalization.
-On August 2, 2018, Apple became the first publicly traded U.S. company to reach a $1 trillion market value.
-Apple was ranked No. 4 on the 2018 Fortune 500 rankings of the largest United States corporations by total revenue.
+On August 2, 2018, Apple became the first publicly traded US company to reach a $1 trillion market value, and, as of October 2024, is valued at just over $4 trillion.
+Apple was ranked No. 4 on the 2018 Fortune 500 rankings of the largest United States corporations by revenue.

 In July 2022, Apple reported an 11% decline in Q3 profits compared to 2021.
 Its revenue in the same period rose 2% year-on-year to $83 billion, though this figure was also lower than in 2021, where the increase was at 36%.
 The general downturn is reportedly caused by the slowing global economy and supply chain disruptions in China.
+That year, Apple was one of the largest corporate spenders on research and development worldwide, with R&D expenditure amounting to over $27 billion.

+In May 2023, Apple reported a decline in its sales for the first quarter of 2023.
+Compared to that of 2022, revenue for 2023 fell by 3%.
+This is Apple's second consecutive quarter of sales decline.
+This fall is attributed to the slowing economy and consumers putting off purchases of iPads and computers due to increased pricing.
+However, iPhone sales held up with a year-on-year increase of 1.5%.
+According to Apple, demands for such devices were strong, particularly in Latin America and South Asia.